BigDogEnergy/BigDogEnergy/readme.md

 - 🔭 I’m currently working on refactoring my Banking app for better component encapsulation
 - 🌱 I’m currently learning Socket.io
 - 💬 Ask me about my future plans to incorporate analytics into my applications
-- 📫 How to reach me: andre89gomez@gmail.com
+- 📫 How to reach me: andre89gomez@gmail.com or https://www.linkedin.com/in/chris-gomez-714508158/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to ride my Onewheel on the beach during low tides